Hamilton Beach TrueAir Compact Pet Air Purifier

 GermGuardian Elite 3-in-1 Pet Pure True HEPA Air Purifier: For almost double the price, you can purchase a tower-style air purifier that cleans up to 99.97 percent of particles from the air, includes a UV light to target germs, and has five settings.
 While it’s more expensive, the GermGuardian offers outstanding performance and additional filtration for a mid-price appliance.
 It also advertises that its UV light kills airborne germs such as influenza or staff.
 If you’re looking for a really comprehensive air filtration system, this is a great option that is still relatively budget friendly.

 hOmeLabs 3-in-1 Compact Ionic HEPA Air Purifier: This little powerhouse air purifier weighs just over 2 pounds and covers 50 square feet, making it ideal for travel or small spaces, such as near a kitty litter box.
-The hOmeLabs 3-in-1 air purifier has similar HEPA filter technology as the Hamilton Beach to remove dust, dirt, pet dander, and gases from the air.
+The hOmeLabs 3-in-1 air purifier has similar HEPA filter technology as the Hamilton Beach to remove dust, dirt, and pet dander from the air.
 It costs around $60, but does require replacement filters.
 This can mean higher costs over the long term.

 Dyson Pure Hot + Cool Air Purifier, Space Heater, and Fan: If you’re looking for a top-of-the-line model and you’re willing to pay the price, turn to Dyson.
 The brand’s offering combines the best in air purification with a space heater for cold weather and a tower fan for hot weather.
 Of course, with a $450 price tag, this high-end model is a true investment in your home’s air quality.
 We are big fans of both the design and performance of most Dyson products, but we have a hard time believing that the cost is worth the marginally better performance.